 What are mental health disorders?

 Though we all experience periods of poor mental health, for some people, these episodes become something more serious, disruptive, or long-lasting.
-In other words, they’re a mental health disorder, a condition that has adverse effects on your mental health that simple things like sleep, exercise, and mindfulness can’t tackle.
+In other words, they’re a mental health disorder or mental illness, a condition that has adverse effects on your mental health that simple things like sleep, exercise, and mindfulness can’t tackle.

 Some common examples (click the links to learn more):